pensjonatus/pensjonatus/src/content/posts/the-coming-attractions.md

 ---
-title: "The Coming Attractions"
+title: 'The Coming Attractions'
-date: "2013-06-11"
+date: '2013-06-11'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 They stepped out of the theater.
 She said: "So did you enjoy the movie, baby?"